Yehia-Fahmy/interview_training/03_system_design/case_studies/case_study_01_chatgpt.md

-# Case Study 01: ChatGPT Architecture
+# Case Study 01: Large Language Model Serving Architecture

 ## Overview

-ChatGPT is OpenAI's conversational AI system that serves millions of users with low-latency text generation.
-This case study explores how OpenAI likely architected the system to handle scale, cost, and quality.
+This case study explores how a conversational AI system serving millions of users with low-latency text generation might be architected to handle scale, cost, and quality.

 ## Scale Requirements